Async operations

 - Severity: warn

-, this is only set to a warning because there are cases where a generator function is semantically more appropriate.
+For the same reasons as require-await, this is only set to a warning because there are cases where a generator function is semantically more appropriate.

 Paralleling